 A professional custom body kit development process typically runs through these stages:

-- Design in CAD.
+Design in CAD.
 Develop the new panel shapes in reference to the scan data, ensuring all interfaces and mounting points are correct before any physical work begins.
+This is where the aesthetic and functional intent of the kit is worked out in detail.

-- Prototype.
+Prototype.
 3D print or CNC cut prototype panels to verify fit on the actual vehicle before committing to production tooling.
+This step is where fitment issues surface at the lowest possible cost — a printed mockup is cheap to modify; a finished mold is not.
+See how this connects to reverse engineering vehicle panels for complex geometry.

-- Mold making.
+Mold making.
 Produce molds from the approved prototype geometry for fiberglass or polyurethane casting.
+Mold quality determines the quality of every part pulled from it — this is not a step to cut costs on.

 Skipping the prototype step to save time almost always costs more in the end — fitment corrections at the mold stage are expensive.
 A 3D printed mockup that confirms fit before tooling is one of the highest-value steps in the process.

-If you’re planning a custom body kit and want to talk through materials, process, and what the project involves, get in touch.
+If you’re planning a custom body kit and want to talk through materials, process, and what the project involves, get in touch or call 718-557-9578.
 We handle the full workflow from scan to finished panel.